Harold L. Stuart

-Biography
+Early life

 Stuart was born in Providence, Rhode Island in 1881, and moved to Chicago as a boy.
 He began working in Chicago at just 12 years old as a messenger boy for a printing firm.
 Some of his other early jobs included being a stock boy at Marshall Field & Company.

+Career

 As a teenager, he became a bond salesman for the predecessor company to the Harris Trust Bank.

 In 1903, he opened a Chicago branch office for the recently founded New York investment firm, N. W. Halsey Company.
 Stuart competed with New York bankers when he started handling small bond offerings for the utility magnate Samuel Insull in 1907.

 When N. W. Halsey died around the year 1911, Stuart bought the Chicago office of that organization and established Halsey, Stuart & Co.
 In 1922, due to his growing trust in Stuart, Insull entrusted Stuart with a $27 million bond offering at a time when the bond market did not look promising.
-Stuart was able to move the issue at an extremely low interest rate and as a result, Stuart become one of Insull’s chief financial officers.
+Stuart was able to move the issue at an extremely low interest rate and as a result, Stuart become one of Insull's chief financial officers.

 Later in his life, Stuart recalled that he and Insull did about $2.3 billion worth of business.

+Death

 In 1953, Federal Judge Harold R. Medina wrote that Stuart “probably knew more about the investment banking business than any other living person” after Stuart appeared as a government expert witness in an anti-trust suit brought against 17 leading investment houses.
-At the time of Stuart’s death in 1966, the New York Times called Halsey, Stuart “one of the largest investment banking firms.”
+At the time of Stuart's death in 1966, the New York Times called Halsey, Stuart “one of the largest investment banking firms.”